AVR-biosecurity-bioinformatics/mimir/README.md

 We are also looking into ways of downloading sequence data from BOLD using the [`bold`](https://docs.ropensci.org/bold/index.html) R package, but this method is inherently less reliable due to unpredictable rate-limiting from the BOLD website.

-#### Target taxon/taxa
+#### Target taxa

+There are two ways to tell Mimir which taxonomic group(s) (ie. targets) you would like the database to focus on.
+For a single taxon, use `--target_taxon` to specify a valid NCBI taxon name or UID, and `--target_rank` to specify its taxonomic rank.
+For multiple taxa, use `--target_list` to supply a two-column .csv that has the NCBI taxon name or UID (column 1) and the taxon rank (column 2), with one row for each taxon.

-For the best compatibility between source databases (ie. Genbank and BOLD), only taxa from the following ranks should be used as `--target_taxa`: kingdom, phylum, class, order, family, genus, or species.
+For the best compatibility between source databases (ie. Genbank and BOLD), only taxa from the following ranks should be used as targets: kingdom, phylum, class, order, family, genus, or species.
 This is because intermediate ranks, like "subfamily" and "tribe", are not available for all sequences.
 If a database comprising only an intermediate rank is needed, we recommend filtering a larger database using a known list of component taxa, or using such a list as the input to the pipeline.

-Currently, the pipeline parses input taxa through the NCBI taxonomy, so `--target_taxa` must be a recognised NCBI taxon name (eg. "Insecta"), or even better, an NCBI taxid number (eg. "50557").
-Taxids are preferred as they are unambiguous, while taxon names are sometimes shared between different taxa (a good example is "Drosophila" belonging to three taxids: 7215, 32281 and 2081351).
-To assist with (but not completely solve) taxon name disambiguation, `--target_rank` must also be used to supply the taxonomic rank of the taxon name (eg. "class" for "Insecta"); this also helps taxonomic harmonisation between the NCBI and BOLD taxonomies.
+Currently, the pipeline parses input taxa through [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy), so each target taxon name must be a recognised NCBI taxon name (eg. `Insecta`), or even better, an NCBI taxid number/UID (eg. `50557`).
+Taxids are preferred as they are unambiguous, while taxon names are sometimes shared between different taxa (a good example is `Drosophila` belonging to three taxids: `7215`, `32281` and `2081351`).
+To assist with (but not completely solve) taxon name disambiguation, `--target_rank` must also be used to supply the taxonomic rank of the taxon name (eg. `class` for `Insecta`); this also helps taxonomic harmonisation between the NCBI and BOLD taxonomies.

 #### Markers/barcodes

-At the moment, only two markers are supported: COI and 28S.
+Specify your barcode marker using `--marker`, eg. `--marker COI`.
+At the moment, only one marker is supported: `COI` (cytochrome oxidase 1).
 More markers will be available soon.

-A key input into the pipeline is a profile hidden Markov model (PHMM) of your marker of interest, which is used to distinguish between 'on-target' and erroneous sequences in external (and internal) data sources.
-A model for insect COI is contained in this repository at `./assets/folmer_fullength_model.rds`, but models for other markers need to be provided by the user.
-A method to generate a PHMM from high-quality internal sequences will be available soon.
+The pipeline uses protein-based profile hidden Markov models (PHMMs) from [InterPro](https://www.ebi.ac.uk/interpro/) to detect, filter and trim input sequences to the specific barcode.
+Support for user-defined PHMMs will come in the future.

+#### Primer-based trimming

+Often users will want to trim database sequences to a particular region amplified by a primer pair.
+Mimir does this by using user-specified primer sequences to trim the barcode's PHMM and using that to trim each sequence.
+To enable primer-based trimming, use `--trim_to_primers` and specify your primer sequences using `--primer_fwd` and `--primer_rev`.
+Base ambiguity/degeneracy is supported, and the pipeline will try to determine the correct strand orientation of the primers relative to the barcode PHMM.